Skip to Content

 1. Position 0: Sun and Earth aligned at the start

-The angular difference between A and B is the annual precession shift (~50.2875 arcseconds/year).
+The angular difference between A and B is the annual precession shift (~50.29 arcseconds/year at J2000).

 The Anomalistic Year